OverviewCima alle Coste

 - GUGLIA SOLIDARNOSCH

-While rock’s quality on South Face may be sometimes no good, “The Shield” shows an extra quality limestone; for this reason, together with scenery’s amenities, several classic and sportive climbing routes had been realized on these beautiful grey and compact slabs in last years and they’re very frequently climbed.
+While the rock’s quality on South Face may be sometimes not perfect, “The Shield” shows an excellent kind of limestone; for this reason, together with scenery’s amenities, several classic and sportive climbing routes had been realized on these beautiful grey and compact slabs in last years and they’re very frequently climbed.

 Getting thereThe best starting point is the little town of Dro, 6 km. from Arco di Trento.

 From A22 Brennero Motorway exit “Rovereto Sud – Lago di Garda Nord” follow the road 240 towards Riva del Garda, Nago and Arco.
 Once getting to Arco first round-about turn to right following

 Dro and Trento.
 Once getting to Dro continue on the main for about 3 km., reaching on your left-hand side a narrow road towards Lago Bagattoli.
 Turn to left following this road and reaching at once a parking area near the small lake (28 km. from Rovereto Sud exit).

 From Lago Bagattoli a forestal track towards left enters the pine’s little wood.
 Once getting the first fork, follow the path on the left, then rise along a steep trail on the right leading towards the wall and reaching a wide and characteristic rocky slope.
 Scramble on along a ledge crossing these slabs and leading to the base of the wall (0,45 minutes from Lago Bagattoli).

 CENTRAL WALL routes overview from left to right